pantheon-systems/documentation/source/content/drupal-9.md

 ### When will Drupal 9 be officially supported for production sites on Pantheon?

-There are no new features in Drupal 9 until Drupal 9.1, which is scheduled for release on December 2.
-Drupal 9 on Pantheon is currently in early access and scheduled for general availability with the release of Drupal 9.1.
+There are no new features in Drupal 9 until Drupal 9.1, which is scheduled for release on December 2, 2020.
+Drupal 9 on Pantheon is currently in Early Access and scheduled for General Availability with the release of Drupal 9.1.

 ### Where can I report an issue?